 It may happen from time to time that your gecko’s shed will not be complete.
 Don’t beat yourself up over it…it happens even to the best of us!
-If your gecko has tiny bits of shed stuck to his toes, tail tip, or other parts of his body, he may need your help to remove it.
+If your gecko has tiny bits of shed stuck to his toes, tail tip, or other parts of their body, they may need your help to remove it.
 While not immediately life threatening, if these bits are left alone, they could lead to some nasty problems.
-When your gecko has his next shed, chances are he’ll get some stuck again in the very same spot.
+When your gecko has their next shed, chances are they’ll get some stuck again in the very same spot.
 And then again with the next shed.
 And again with the shed after that.
 Eventually, the stuck shed will start to cut off circulation to your gecko’s toe or tail (or wherever it is stuck), much like a tourniquet.
 The result can be a loss of toenail, toes, or portions of the tail.
-Retained shed on the toe pads will make your gecko unable to stick to the surfaces in his tank.
+Retained shed on the toe pads will make your gecko unable to stick to the surfaces in their tank.
 In other words, leaving the stuck shed on your gecko is not a good idea.
 So, if you see stuck shed you should just pluck it off…right?
 Wrong!
-Pulling dry shed off of your gecko could tear his delicate skin underneath.
+Pulling dry shed off of your gecko could tear their delicate skin underneath.
 You’ll need to soften it up first.
 Luckily, with about 15 minutes & a few common household supplies, you can have your gecko looking like new again!

 So the first thing you need to do is identify the stuck shed.
 The most common areas are the toes & tail.
-The stuck shed will appear white or grayish and usually will feel a bit crispy to the touch.
+The stuck shed will appear white or grayish and usually will feel a bit crispy to the touch. *If the retained shed is damp or goopy, this is an indicator that your gecko’s environment is too wet.
+You likely will not need to go through the moistening step outlined below, but you do want to address the issue of wetness in your enclosure immediately, as its incredibly dangerous to keep your gecko too wet and you’ll want to correct it right away.
+Please see our blog on Humidity vs Wetness for more info.*

 1. A deli cup or tupperware container large enough for your gecko to comfortably fit inside of.
 Be sure the container has a tight-fitting lid & poke a few small vent holes in the container so your gecko can breathe.